GBENMIR/jm-site/content/authors/admin/_index.md

 #- Visitors

 ---
+I am an Assistant Professor of Economics at IE University and IE Business School.
+I am also an associate fellow at the London School of Economics and Political Science (LSE), King's College Business School, and Paris Sciences et Lettres (PSL Research).
+My research explores the linkages between macroeconomic theory and heterogeneity, asset pricing theory, climate change, and the distributional impacts of both environmental externalities and policy.

-I am a researcher and teaching fellow at the London School of Economics and Political Science (LSE) and Paris Sciences et Lettres (PSL Research).
+#I am a researcher and teaching fellow at the London School of Economics and Political Science (LSE) and Paris Sciences et Lettres (PSL Research).

 My **JMP** can be found [HERE](files/job-market-paper.pdf)